 Lastly, the amount of liquid varied from 6 cups to 12 cups.
 Many commenters thought the high end was just too much liquid.
 I suggest 6 cups.
 It did not completely cover the ham but was just right.
 They, like me, want a thicker bean soup.

-Why to Soak Dry Beans
+Why Soak Dry Beans?

 You will find recipes that don’t soak.
 There is also a “rapid soak” method that involves bringing them to a boil for a few minutes then allowing to rest for an hour (Check Epicurious.com).

 Let me explain.
 There are some simple carbohydrates in beans that humans can not digest.
 But your intestinal bacteria can which produce a lot of gas.
 Soaking decreases these carbohydrates some but the rapid method even more.
 But neither method comes anywhere close to eliminating them.
-Now don’t you feel smarter.
+Now, don’t you feel smarter?

-Notes on Salt:
+A Final Note on Salt:

 A veggie note:

-the carrot and celery are an option, but I thought made it more interesting.
+The carrot and celery are an option, but I thought made it more interesting.

 Rinse 1 pound of navy or great northern dry beans.
 Pick through the beans for any stones or pebbles.
 Cover with water and allow to soak overnight.
 See notes if using precooked beans.